-16.4 In considering whether there is overprovision for the purposes of Section 7(1) of the Act the Board must have regard to the number and capacity of licensed premises in a particular locality as determined by the Board and in this connection the Board have had regard to the number, capacity and description of licensed premises for the above locality.
+16.4 In considering whether there is overprovision for the purposes of Section 7(1) of the Act the Board must have regard to the number and capacity of licensed premises in a particular locality as determined by the Board and may have regard to other matters, including the licensed hours of those premises.
+In this connection the Board have had regard to the number, capacity and description of licensed premises for the above locality and have also taken into account the licensed hours of those premises.

-Following consideration of (i) the responses received to consultation (and, in particular, representations from Police Scotland which were relevant to "Preventing Crime and Disorder", "Securing Public Safety" and "Preventing Public Nuisance"), (ii) the number and capacities of licensed premises in this locality and (iii) the Board's local knowledge of the area, the Board determined that this locality remains overprovided in respect of "Liquor or Pub Type Premises".
+Following consideration of (i) the responses received to consultation (and, in particular, representations from Police Scotland) (ii) the number, capacities and licensed hours of licensed premises in this locality and (iii) the Board's local knowledge of the area, the Board determined that this locality remains overprovided in respect of "Liquor or Pub Type Premises".
 The Board considers "Liquor or Pub Type Premises" includes Pub Type Premises used exclusively or predominantly for the sale of alcohol and, as such, does not include restaurant, hotel or nightclub premises.
+The Board considers that this policy, which had been agreed previously as a Supplementary Statement of Licensing Policy in 2015, remains relevant to the licensing objectives of preventing crime and disorder, securing public safety and preventing public nuisance.

 The effect of this policy, in terms of the statutory guidance, is to create, in this locality, a "rebuttable presumption" against the grant of applications for any further licences (or to increase the capacity of existing licences) of the description stated.
-Those applications would normally be refused on the ground provided by Section 23(5)(e) of the Act that, having regard to the number and capacity of in the locality in which the application premises are situated, the Board considers that, if the application were to be granted, there would as a result be overprovision of licensed premises, or licensed premises of that description in the locality.
+Those applications would normally be refused on the ground provided by Section 23(5)(e) of the Act, that the Board considers that, if the application were to be granted, there would as a result be overprovision of licensed premises, or licensed premises of that description in the locality.